mturilin/neji/templates/markdown/about.md

 I used [Bount](https://github.com/mturilin/bount) cloud deployment system to create execution environment for the production server.

+## Limitations

+Neji doesn't support python "import" statement because it would effectively give a guest access to the server to anybody.
+I'm currently evaluating several options how to allow import packages without a risk of crushing the server.

+Also, I'm looking for solution how to detect and kill long or infitite tasks.

 ## Future plans

 I have quite a few future plans about it.